 Insert a branch of each forceps between the retina and the pigment epithelium, then pull and rotate the eye to detach the epithelium from the retina [1].
 Remove the cornea, followed by the lens and the vitreous [2].
 Videographer: This step is difficult and important!

-SCOPE: Talent detaching the epithelium from the retina.
+SCOPE: Talent detaching the epithelium from the retina. (with 3.2.1)

 SCOPE: Talent removing the cornea, lens, and vitreus.